nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Notes**:
     - At least one of `[r/ROLE]` or `[w/WEDDING_INDEX]` must be provided.
     - **Role Assignment**:
-        - Each person can have only one role at a time.
+        - Each person can have either 0 or 1 role at a time.
         - Assigning a new role replaces the existing role.
         - Role cannot be blank when using `r/`.
     - **Wedding Assignment**: